Learn to analyze the impact of aging on the individual and society, and prepare for a career working with and advocating for people age 65 and older.

 This advanced course provides an opportunity for you to experience a field placement in a global setting.
 This cross-national placement will provide you with a guided practical experience in gerontology in a variety of possible settings.
 Field placements may vary in length to accommodate the needs of the site and students (range of 1-4 weeks).

 The general education curriculum at UMass Boston gives you multiple opportunities to build and improve upon your academic foundation to provide you with a strong foundation for success in future courses and your career.
 You will be exposed to the fundamental ideas and intellectual activities that students and faculty across campus and around the world – in the arts, humanities, business, and the social and natural sciences – utilize in scholarship.
 General Education course topics include:

 - Foreign Language

-At the end of this four-year program, you’ll be awarded a Bachelor of Arts in Global Aging and Life Course Studies.
+At the end of this four-year program, you’ll be awarded a Bachelor of Arts in Aging Studies.
 The degree will demonstrate your expertise in the field on your résumé, as well as in interviews and workplace evaluations.
 You can apply your knowledge to management positions in the fields of advocacy, education, marketing, product development, service provision, management, administration, program planning, and research.
 You can also continue your studies for an extra year, as part of the Accelerated Bachelor’s to Master’s Program (AMP), to earn a Management of Aging Services MS or Gerontology MS from UMass Boston.